Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     The Name of the advertiser.
   - ``reporting_url``
     The reporting URL of the QuickSuggest link, normally pointing to the ad partner's reporting endpoint.
+  - ``scenario``
+    The scenario of the QuickSuggest, could be one of "history", "offline", and "online".

 QuickSuggest Click
   This records a click ping when a QuickSuggest link is clicked by the user.